 From this point, on-going generation of the Galileo navigation messages enabled full validation of the entire Galileo system.
 A wide variety of tests followed, carried out in Belgium, France, Germany, Italy, the Netherlands, Spain and the UK, culminating in the successful completion of this crucial phase in October 2013.

 The build-up of the Galileo system now proceeded to the placing the remaining satellites into orbit and deploying further ground stations.

 The fifth and sixth Galileo satellites launched together on 22 August 2014 – the first of the Full Operational Capability (FOC) satellites – ended up in an elongated orbit travelling up to 25 900 km above Earth and back down to 13 713 km.
 Their orbits have since been modified by making them more circular and raising their perigee more than 3500 km, allowing their navigation payloads to be switched on throughout their orbits.

 The decision whether to use the two satellites for navigation and search and rescue purposes as part of the Galileo constellation will be taken by the European Commission based on the results of in-orbit testing.

 Deployment of the Galileo constellation resumed on 27 March 2015, with the launch of the next two FOC satellites, bringing the total number of satellites in space to eight.

-The next launch of two more satellites took place on 11 September 2015, with another due at the end of the year.
+The next launch of two more satellites took place on 11 September 2015, followed by another pair on 17 December.